Can You Burn Fat While You Sleep?

 - Avoid caffeine after noon (I stop drinking caffeine after 3pm).

 - Avoid electronics (including television and computers) a couple hours before hitting the sack… and keep them out of your bedroom if possible.
-If you must be in front of a screen, try blue-blocking optics like Gunnar glasses – I wear them most nights.
+If you must be in front of a screen, try blue-blocking optics like Swannies or Gunnar glasses – I wear them most nights.

 - Keep your bedroom cool and dark to help you slip into deeper sleep faster.